-Table 2.17 Potential causes that are displayed by (OpenStack) Bottleneck Analysis
+Table 2.17 Potential causes that are displayed by Bottleneck Analysis

-Cause Description Packet transfer process overload Packet loss in communication with an analysis target VM may have been caused by the packet transfer process overload.
-VM overload Packet loss in communication with an analysis target VM may have been caused by the analysis target VM overload.
-Packet transfer process resource conflict Packet loss in communication with an analysis target VM may have been caused by the effects of other processes.
+Cause Description Transmit thread overload Packet loss in communication with an analysis target VM may have been caused by a high utilization rate of CPU by transmitting threads.
+VM overload Packet loss in communication with an analysis target VM may have been caused by a high utilization rate of CPU of an analysis target VM.
+Transmit thread resource conflict Packet loss in communication with an analysis target VM may have been caused by the effects of other processes.
 VM resource conflict Packet loss in communication with an analysis target VM may have been caused by the effects of other processes.
-Buffer shortage of virtual adapter Packet loss in communication with an analysis target VM may have been caused by insufficient buffer for a packet queue of the virtual adapter.